-- Accelerate planning of river diversions in the Barataria Basin.
+Accelerate planning of river diversions in the Barataria Basin.
 This effort led to the prioritization of the Mid-Barataria Sediment Diversion over the Lower-Barataria Sediment Diversion for near-term implementation and helped quantify project benefits and potential effects on fisheries species.
-It also included an Independent Technical Review of the planning effort and a Diversion Advisory Panel. - Engineer and design the Mid-Barataria Sediment Diversion at a cost of approximately \$118 million, which is currently underway. - Engineer and design, construct, and monitor Increment II of the Caminada Headland Restoration Project (BA-143) at a cost of approximately \$146 million.
+It also included an Independent Technical Review of the planning effort and a Diversion Advisory Panel.

+&lt;sup>4For this SRP, no action means strategic restoration planning for the Barataria Basin is not finalized or implemented at this time.
+However, while that means the preferred strategic alternative will not currently be implemented, the LA TIG anticipates that it may undertake further strategic or project-specific restoration planning within the Barataria Basin in the future.
+Rejection of the preferred alternative would not mean that future TIG-funded restoration projects are not pursued in the Barataria Basin, however no such projects are currently predictable. - Engineer and design the Mid-Barataria Sediment Diversion at a cost of approximately \$118 million, which is currently underway. - Engineer and design, construct, and monitor Increment II of the Caminada Headland Restoration Project (BA-143) at a cost of approximately \$146 million.
 To date, this is the largest restoration project ever undertaken by CPRA.
 Construction was completed in early 2017, but monitoring of the project is ongoing. - Improve adaptive management of river diversions and barrier islands in the Barataria Basin through the implementation of the System Wide Assessment and Monitoring Program (SWAMP) and Barrier Island Comprehensive Monitoring (BICM) program.